How Hiking Guides Are Trained in Taiwan

 8. Outdoor Camping

-Camping: set up and lay out a camp site, set up a campfire and cook meals, how to send smoke signals, and clean up the campsite.
+Camping: set up and lay out a campsite, set up a campfire and cook meals, how to send smoke signals, and clean up the campgrounds.

 9. Use Maps and Compass